Four Haiku

 for, difficult for any mortal man

-to manage, except Akhilleus
+to manage, except Akhilleus, then asking

 me straightaway about Hektor, the shepherd